pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: reflect

-      | :sl:`returns a vector reflected of a given normal.`
+      | :sl:`Returns a vector reflected of a given normal.`
       | :sg:`reflect(Vector2) -> Vector2`

       Returns a new vector that points in the direction as if self would bounce